Oil prices extend rally as producers restrain output

 Also, voluntary cuts of 1 million bpd by OPEC’s de facto leader, Saudi Arabia, are set to be implemented from the beginning of February though March.

-“Once a critical mass of the population is vaccinated this year, we think oil demand will rise further,” UBS said, adding “with OPEC and its allies (OPEC+) endeavouring to keep global oil production below demand, we expect petroleum inventories to keep falling as well.”
+“With OPEC and its allies (OPEC+) endeavouring to keep global oil production below demand, we expect petroleum inventories to keep falling,” UBS said in a note.

+“With inventories starting to drop in 2H20, the structure of the futures curve has shifted to become downward sloped.
+This is attracting investors.”

 The investment bank forecast Brent would reach $63 a barrel by the second half of this year and $65 by the first quarter of 2022.